BrunoRNS/Quiz-123/README.md

-A thanksgiving quiz for school
+A history quiz for school